Steinstraße station

 Steinstraße is an underground rapid transit station of the Hamburg U-Bahn U1 line in Hamburg, Germany.
 It is located at Deichtorplatz, between Steinstraße and Deichtorwall in Hamburg-Altstadt.
 Roughly 10,700 people frequent it daily.

 History

 The Steinstraße station (originally planned to be named Altmannbrücke) was opened on October 2, 1960, when the line now known as the U1 was extended from Meßberg to Hauptbahnhof.
 Until the 1970s, a small kiosk was operated on the platform.
-Since July 8, 2021, the station is accessible for wheelchair users.
+Since July 8, 2021, the station has been accessible for wheelchair users.

 Service

 Trains

 Steinstraße is served by Hamburg U-Bahn line U1; departures are every 5 minutes.